 Why this is a disaster

 Examples of products that use FreeRTOS are fitness trackers, temperature monitors, appliances, car, door locks, water meters, and many more small devices.
-The vulnerable devices that use the TCP/IP are the ones that are vulnerable.
-This means that the devices have the ability to connect to the internet.
+The vulnerable devices that use the TCP/IP are the vulnerable ones.
+This means that the devices can connect to the internet.